bdonet/Tools/README.md

 You will likely have to customize the file locations of the application shortcuts (vs, sb, etc.)
 Run the updateprof command to update the actual location of your Powershell profile.

+Add a line to set colorscheme in .vimrc to change the default vim appearance.